Cauchon/wireguard_ansible/README.md

 This is the ansible automation of the Wireguard VPN set up described here https://www.ckn.io/blog/2017/11/14/wireguard-vpn-typical-setup/
 This will create ten VPN client profiles when done.

+NOTE: This is a fork that updates eth0 to venet0:0 for OpenVZ servers

 # Requirements

 This assumes an ubuntu 16.04 client.
 It should also work on other platforms with minimal tweaking.